Seq # 185410045

 The eggs are oviposited mainly on the upperside of the leaf.

-Pupation under a flimsy membrane at the end of the corridor at a margin of a leaf, which is turned over the membrane.
+Pupation under a flimsy membrane at the end of the corridor at the margin of a leaf, which is turned over the membrane.

 The adults are active at dusk and hibernate in the adult stage.